Catalog

 Click here for larger image. )

 Doan's magnesium fire starter has been an American woodcraft staple for decades.
-It combines a magnesium block with the usual fire stick.
+It combines a magnesium block with the usual ferro rod.
 Shavings from the magnesium block provide a fiercely hot burning tinder for starting a fire under difficult conditions.
 The block is 3" long and weighs about 1 1/2 ounces.
 No striking tool is provided.
 In a pinch you could use the edge of your knife, but this is very bad for a fine edge.
 The back of the blade will work if it has a fairly square corner.
 You can also use a sharp rock, or attach a short piece of hacksaw blade to the chain.
-Made in the USA. $9.
-Out of Stock
+Made in the USA.

 Fire Strikers